Skip to main content

 Batch size and just-in-time compilation

+Tsim’s samplers also have a batch_size argument, which does not exist in Stim.
+This parameter controls the number of shots sampled in parallel.
 When batch_size is not specified, it is automatically chosen based on available device memory (GPU VRAM or system RAM).
 To achieve maximum performance on a GPU, you can also set batch_size explicitly.

 Output

-jax just-in-time compilation, which is triggered upon first execution of the sample function.
+Tsim uses jax just-in-time compilation, which is triggered upon first execution of the sample function.
 This means that subsequent calls to sample with the same parameters will be faster.
 Note that recompilation is triggered whenever the batch_size is changed.

 Decomposition strategies

-Tsim supports three stabilizer rank decomposition strategies:"cat5" (default), "bss", and "cutting".
+Tsim supports three stabilizer rank decomposition strategies: "cat5" (default), "bss", and "cutting".
 The strategy can be passed to compile_sampler or compile_detector_sampler:

 Output